aroberge/friendly-traceback-docs/docs/source/what.rst

-Notice how I entered the command ``www(python=True)`` at the end: this resulted in opening a web browser and doing a search for the name of the most recent exception raised in the online Python documentation.
+Notice how I entered the command ``www(python=True)`` at the end: this resulted in opening a web browser and doing a search in the online Python documentation for the name of the most recent exception raised.

 .. image:: images/www_python.png
    :scale: 60 %